 2. Improves business bottom line

 Using Messenger Marketing has been shown to create tangible results.
-Messenger bots have a proven history of increasing lead conversion by 2,900 percent, return on ad spend by 12 times, revenue by $1.2M in 6 months, countless thousands of revenue, and more.
+The use of a messenger chatbot has been shown to increase lead conversion by 2,900 percent, return on ad spend by 12 times, revenue by $1.2M in 6 months, countless thousands of revenue, and more.

 3. Better audience targeting